No One Here Gets Out Alive: Federico Fellini's

 "Why did you come here?"

 In conventional Hollywood films such as The Cell or Vanilla Sky the multiplicity of contradictory styles, the italicized jump cuts in image and sound and the manic shifts in tone are meant to be interpreted as mimicking a mind in the process of disintegration, that is, one that is no longer able to distinguish between perception, memory and imagination.
 The collage effects aesthetically represent the essence of this confusion and allow us to understand its cause if we examine the meaning (usually Freudian) of the images.
 In more complex works such as Ingmar Bergman’s Persona or Nicolas Roeg's The Man Who Fell to Earth the same is true but the relation of “normal” to “sick” is consciously thrown into doubt because Bergman and Roeg asks questions regarding the nature of identity rather than illustrating “madness.”
 In conventional films the past determines the present and the future in a systematic way.
 That is something that is foreign to Fellini; his sense of delight in the chaos of the present moment allows at least for the possibility of something new and unforeseen to occur that is not historically determined.
 For Fellini collage effects do not mimic the mind only, but rather the friction between the mind and a physical reality that resists summarizing truths.
 Within a single image we find obvious metaphors (such as a flock of sheep in a cul-de-sac) which direct our attention to symbolic motifs, yet these elements constitute only part of the content of the series of images, as the strongly metaphoric tableaus are inevitably followed by shots that are highly realistic and ambiguous.
-In effect these more symbolic shots are forced to exist in a context in which they are only one reality among many - a reality that is overfull of visual information, interruptions, delays; a world of complexity and randomness that remains unresolved and without an essential clear meaning.
+In effect these more symbolic shots are forced to exist in a context in which they are only one reality among many - a reality that is overfull of visual information, interruptions, delays; a world of complexity and randomness that remains unresolved and without a clearly defined meaning.
 These fragmented partial views consist of unfinished actions and uncertain conclusions.
 The narrative that they embody is episodic, not as in Bergman and Roeg, tragic.

 In Fellini's work we experience a world of faces, voices gestures, all moving in and out of the frame, all with their own unique characteristics.
 There seems to be no place in such a world for essences but only for the temporal confusion and the spatial mess of provisional truths.
 In that airport, recreated in Cinecitta, Fellini contrasts nuns caught in a burst of wind inside the climate controlled space, alongside Muslims wearing the traditional turban.
 A Hasidic Jew walks backwards into an escalator.
 Businessmen wear cowboy hats and hold hands surrounded by clear plastic bags full of flowers and trash.
 The transit lounge becomes a collective dream space.
 All races and religions meet in transit but never come together - each is in their own self-contained episodic world.
-The confusion and the mess that result from this barrage of disparate sequences are in fact what the film is partially about.
-From realist filmmakers such as Roberto Rossellini and Victorio DeSica Fellini learned what Martin Scorcesse refers to as a “Franciscan” respect for the world of physical reality.
+The confusion that result from this barrage of disparate sequences are in fact what the film is partially about.
+From realist filmmakers such as Roberto Rossellini and Victorio DeSica Fellini learned what Martin Scorcesse refers to as a “Franciscan” respect for the world of physical reality - confusions and contradictions intact.
 Realists as different in temperament as Jean Renoir and John Cassavetes have tremendous respect, first, for the world of the senses, of the body, of expression, of action; and secondly, for the social context that a particular individual is in.
 But Fellini is not a realist – rather he delays our essentialist reading of his work by using realism and he does the same to a realist reading by using luscious symbolic references and theatrically comic digressions often within the same sequence.
 In short what we have here is a cinema of paradox

 In an alcoholic stupor Toby Dammit rides in a limousine at dusk taking him from the airport to Rome yet the glimpses of the city that passes before him - and that we see through his point-of-view - through the car windows are from various times of the day that do not match the interior shots.
 The most astonishing of these sequences is of a Catholic procession in mid-day in which an effigy of the crucifixion passes before a concrete and glass modernist building – the warm gold and red of the theatrically baroque statue contrasting with the sleek grid of the modernist tower– the two kinds of power – secular and religious - meet and the statue of Christ seems to dance in front of the building turning it into a backdrop to the Passion.
 Significantly Toby barely notices the effigy which seems to offer him (an English Protestant) both a greeting and a warning.
 The car comes to a stop during a traffic jam and a gypsy woman comes to read his palm.
 On seeing the lines in his palm she closes his hand refusing to read his fate – Toby turns his closed hand into a fist and laughs maniacally as if the closed hand held a precious secret.
 In the limousine he sits between a priest, who is the producer of the film Toby will make and a woman who is his translator who explains the film he is to make in a humorously fake upbeat monotone voice: